If you’re not losing weight on the Keto diet, it can be discouraging. Isn’t Keto supposed to be effective for weight loss?

 - Obese individuals lost an average of over 30 pounds after 24 weeks of Ketogenic dieting.
 They had lost significant weight at 8 and 16 weeks too.[*]

-- Military personnel showed a 43% reduction in belly fat after 12 weeks on Keto.[*]
+- Military personnel showed over 43% reduction in deep abdominal fat after 12 weeks on Keto.[*]

 - A 6-month Keto diet promoted greater fat loss than a low-fat diet in obese women.[*]